jaygriffinjay/AutoHotkey-Scripts/hotstring-ideas.md

 havent: haven't

-hed: he'd (should be standalone instead of within a word since it is often part of other words)
+hed: he'd (should expand standalone instead of within a word since it is often part of other words)

-hes: he's (should be standalone instead of within a word since it is often part of other words)
+hes: he's (should expand standalone instead of within a word since it is often part of other words)

 isnt: isn't